wandb/docs/content/guides/hosting/hosting-options/self-managed/kubernetes-operator/_index.md

 }
 ```

 Note that the configuration options are the same as described in [Configuration Reference](#configuration-reference-for-wb-operator), but that the syntax has to follow the HashiCorp Configuration Language (HCL).
-The W&B custom resource definition will be created by the Terraform module.
+The Terraform module creates the W&B custom resource definition (CRD).

-To see how Weights&Biases themselves use the Helm Terraform module to deploy “Dedicated Cloud” installations for customers,  follow those links:
+To see how W&B&Biases themselves use the Helm Terraform module to deploy “Dedicated cloud” installations for customers,  follow those links:
 - [AWS](https://github.com/wandb/terraform-aws-wandb/blob/45e1d746f53e78e73e68f911a1f8cad5408e74b6/main.tf#L225)
 - [Azure](https://github.com/wandb/terraform-azurerm-wandb/blob/170e03136b6b6fc758102d59dacda99768854045/main.tf#L155)
 - [GCP](https://github.com/wandb/terraform-google-wandb/blob/49ddc3383df4cefc04337a2ae784f57ce2a2c699/main.tf#L189)